Why hiring in the insurance sector has hit record levels – defying the skills shortage

 Of course, the sector often outperforms other industries in talent acquisition on account of its reputation as an extremely dynamic, lucrative and rewarding profession – after all, the UK insurance and long term savings industry is the largest in Europe, and the third largest in the world.
-Joining the sector is therefore seen as a safe yet exciting choice to young candidates looking to increase their earnings fast.
+While joining the sector has not always been the top industry of choice for new entrants, further employer branding and insurance recruitment strategies can demonstrate to candidates that insurance presents a safe yet exciting choice to young candidates looking to increase their earnings fast.

 Training and development

 Forward-thinking firms understand that the acquisition and subsequent retention of top talent relies on their sustained commitment toward the professional development of their staff.
 Insurance giant Allianz, for example, introduced a graduate training scheme designed to nurture their own talent pipeline and future-proof their firm by cultivating the next generation of underwriters and technical specialists.

 The scheme allows those new to the insurance sphere the chance to take the next big step on their career path, while gaining a huge breadth of experience.

 This is an appealing offer to most ambitious graduates, but Allianz are just one of many insurance firms whose focus is fixed on the training and development of their staff.
 Naturally, this willingness to take talent under their wing has helped to keep the insurance sector take centre-stage for both passive and active candidates searching for new opportunities.
 Should this continue, the insurance sector should only see clear skies ahead amidst a cloudy economic climate.